Define Dangerous in 2018:

 Are you interested in where the USA ranks?

-Number 94, in the bottom half of the rankings, rated as “Medium” by the index.
-Number 95 is Saudi Arabia, for perspective.
-September 21, 2015, the State Department issued a travel warning for Saudi Arabia, advising against travel to that country because it’s too dangerous.
+Number 114, in the bottom half of the rankings, rated as “Medium” by the index.
+We’ve fallen 20 places in the past two years… which means we are getting less peaceful.
+Number 115 is El Salvador, for perspective.
+January 10, 2018, the State Department issued a travel warning for El Salvador, advising Americans to reconsider travel to that country because of crime.

 Realities to Consider

 We’ve hung out in 12 of the 20 most dangerous cities in America, heck two of my kids were born in #16.
 I do not consider the USA dangerous.
 And yet, on paper, it’s dangerous.
-The current mass shooting count for this year stands at 280.
-With a gun death rate of 29.7 per 100,000 people, that shakes out to somewhere in the neighborhood of 32,000 gun deaths a year.
+The current mass shooting count for this year stands at 34, and we are 56 days into the year (at the time of writing).
+With a gun death rate of 29.7 per 100,000 people, that shakes out to somewhere in the neighborhood of 32,000 gun deaths a year (UNODC data from 2014 study).
 No wonder my Australian friends are reticent to visit.

 And yet, the USA is safe to travel in, right?
 We all know that.